 India entered the Austria Group in the year 2018 with an aim to strengthen the security of the world by preventing the transfer and export of biological and chemical weapons.

 |Kickstart your IAS preparation now and complement it with the links given below:|

 In January 2018, India was admitted as a member of the Australia Group and the Ministry of External Affairs extended their gratitude for the same and ensured that this membership would help the world a more secure place to live in.

 India is now a member of the three of the Non-Proliferation Regimes.
-It is a member country of the Australia Group, Wassenaar Arrangement and Missile Technology Control Regime.
+It is a member country of the Australia Group, Wassenaar Arrangement, and Missile Technology Control Regime.
 The Nuclear Securities Group and Comprehensive Test Ban Treaty are yet to be signed by India.

 Gaining participation in the Australia Group will help India ascertain their membership in the Nuclear Suppliers Group which India has been aiming to join for the past many years.
 This is because it would give more credibility to India as a country and enable them to attain a better economic status.
-India also has a flourishing Biotechnology industry and membership with Australia Group will help them in establishing a better future in this field.
+India also has a flourishing Biotechnology industry and membership with the Australia Group will help them in establishing a better future in this field.
 India’s association with the Group will prove to be a boon for the country.

 Read about the bilateral ties between India and Australia by visiting the India-Australia Relations page.